Curated summaries and insights from my favorite podcast episodes.

 The episode details Personio's successful journey in transforming their go-to-market (GTM) strategy with AI, outlining key lessons learned, practical use cases, and the importance of cultural integrat...

-The episode discusses the potential impact of AI on various software categories, the rapid growth and valuation of AI-focused companies like Harvey, and the evolving landscape of customer support soft...
+The episode discusses the impact of AI on software development, the evolution of coding tools, and the future of AI agents.

 The hosts discuss the evolving landscape of AI, including the emergence of AI agents like "Open Claw" and social networks for bots, while also touching on broader tech news and societal impacts of AI.